Improve Compliance and Uniform Administration Taxpayers’ Bill of Rights Annual Report to the Legislature

 Taxation of Income from an Incomplete Gift Non-Grantor (ING) Trust

-This legislative proposal would treat grantors (who transfer assets into an ING trust) in the same manner as grantors of a grantor trust, eliminating the ability to reduce personal income tax by moving income to a state with more favorable tax treatment.
+Proposes to treat grantors (who transfer assets into an ING trust) in the same manner as grantors of a grantor trust, eliminating the ability to reduce personal income tax by moving income to a state with more favorable tax treatment.

 Changes in Regulations